Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

     - Chromium 76 based Tizen web engine is compatible with Tizen 5.5.
     - Web engine is packaged with installable tpk format.
 - Web Runtime
-  - Open source electorn 6.1.5 version has been applied for wrt-core functionality.
+  - Open source electron 6.1.5 version has been applied for wrt-core functionality.
-  - WRT-AddOn feature has been extended as below.
+  - WRT-AddOn feature has been extended as follows:
     - Handle multiple events from an addon.
     - Handle multiple operations for an event.
     - Prohibit the disallowed events and their operation.
-  - WRT-Service feature has been extended as below.
+  - WRT-Service feature has been extended as follows:
     - Provide background web services with multiple sandbox contexts by sharing single nodejs instance for low memory devices.
-    - Support Tizen web API in the WRT-Service context (device APIs, nodejs built-in APIs, and standard JS APIs).
+    - Support Tizen web API in the WRT-Service context (device API set, nodejs built-in API set, and standard JS API set).
     - Provide global background service (independent of web application and allows web service creations for multiple web applications).
 - Web view enhancement
-  - Web view API & interface for various back-end has been enhanced.
+  - Web view API and interface for various back-end has been enhanced.
-    - Generic web view : Categorized EWK APIs systemically.
+    - Generic web view: Categorized EWK APIs systemically.
     - .NET web view API
-      - Xamarin web view : Improves API coverage compared to the other platforms. (iOS, Android).
+      - Xamarin web view: Improves API coverage compared to the other platforms (iOS, Android).
-      - tizenFX Tizen.WebView : Improves API coverage compared to the Native web view app
+      - tizenFX Tizen.WebView: Improves API coverage compared to the Native web view app.
-    - NUI Web view API : Provides API consistency(coverage, naming) with .NET webview
+    - NUI Web view API: Provides API consistency (coverage, naming) with .NET webview.
-  - WRT-AddOn feature has been extended as below.
+  - WRT-AddOn feature has been extended as follows:
     - Handle multiple events from an addon.
     - Handle multiple operations for an event.